edina/rioxx_tools/README.md

 * not designed to scale - it is built to operate on small samples
 * mainly intended to provide a measure of automated testing, to offer feedback to implementers
 * not particularly robust in network operations - no retries for example
+* not being actively developed - it is provided primarily for

 ## Dependencies